-- 1. A negative drug screen will be a requirement of initial employment.
+- Instructional personnel and noninstructional or contractual personnel who have direct contact with students or have access to or control of school funds must meet the screening requirements described in law every five (5) years.
+Personnel whose fingerprints have not been maintained by the Department of Law Enforcement are required to be refingerprinted. - E. An employee whose criminal record after employment would disqualify him/her from employment shall be subject to disciplinary action up to and including termination. - 7.
+Drug Testing - A. Initial Employment - A negative drug screen will be a requirement of initial employment.
 An applicant who has been offered a position will be referred to a Board approved, independent, certified laboratory.
 The drug screen must be conducted within thirty (30) days prior to employment.
 The cost of the drug screening will be the responsibility of the applicant. - 2.
 Applicants testing positive will not be eligible for employment by the School Board for one (1) year from the date of the test.
-Refusal to participate in the drug screening will prohibit an applicant from employment with the Board.

-B. Current Employees

-- An employee may be subject to drug testing based on a reasonable belief that he/she is using or has used drugs in violation of the Drug-free Workplace policy. - An employee may be subject to follow up testing at the recommendation of a substance abuse professional of medical review officer. - 3.
+Refusal to participate in the drug screening will prohibit an applicant from employment with the Board. - B. Current Employees - 1.
+An employee may be subject to drug testing based on a reasonable belief that he/she is using or has used drugs in violation of the Drug-free Workplace policy. - 2.
+An employee may be subject to follow up testing at the recommendation of a substance abuse professional of medical review officer. - 3.
 An employee shall be subject to a drug screen immediately following a work related accident or injury. - 4.
-An employee who is subject to the requirements of the Omnibus Transportation Employees Testing Act (OTETA) shall be subject to random drug testing, post accident drug testing and return to duty testing as required by federal law.

-8. Acceptance of Appointment
+An employee who is subject to the requirements of the Omnibus Transportation Employees Testing Act (OTETA) shall be subject to random drug testing, post accident drug testing and return to duty testing as required by federal law. - 8.
+Acceptance of Appointment